Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 ### Guides in game
 At the spawn location of the build server, a few guides are placed that give examples of the things above, and empty templates are provided.
-On singleplayer, you can use the command: `command here` to spawn in the guideline pieces.
+On singleplayer, you can use the command: `/spawnpiece wotr:guides/[guide]` to spawn in the guideline pieces.
+There is an example hallway, showing what the processor blocks do.
+There are also several palettes for processor blocks.
+You can copy-paste by control-middleclick on the structure block, so you can have one near your building area.
+There is also a jigsaw palette, and example placements included.

 ## Chapter 3: Building and rules